 To limit opportunities for close contact, visitors to Residential Life facilities are currently restricted.
 These restrictions will be continuously assessed and revised in phases throughout the 2020–21 academic year.
 Progression through these phases is based on the status of COVID-19 in our community and the recommendations of health experts.

-At this time, off-campus visitors and visitors from other residence halls are not allowed.
-The following individuals may enter Residential Life facilities and must follow current MU safety guidelines and expectations:
+At this time, the following individuals may enter Residential Life facilities and must follow current MU safety guidelines and expectations:

 - A building’s assigned occupants